Black Hole (song)

 "Black Hole" is a song by British singer-songwriter Griff, from her mixtape One Foot in Front of the Other.
 The song is written by Griff, Peter Rycroft, and Frederik Castenschiold Eichen and produced by Lostboy.
 The song was released on 18 January 2021 on the Warner Records label.
+It reached number eighteen in the UK, becoming her highest charting single there.

 Background and production

-After a string of releases in 2020 from "Good Stuff" to "Love Is a Compass" which provided Griff with her first UK chart entry, "Black Hole" serves as Griff's first and only release in 2021 thus far.
+After a string of releases in 2020 from "Good Stuff" to "Love Is a Compass" which provided Griff with her first UK chart entry, "Black Hole" served as Griff's first release in 2021.
 Being penned by Griff herself, when talking about the song with media company "The Forty-Five" Griff stated “Some people might listen to it and think, ‘Oh, these lyrics are quite deep, but I think I was trying to make them so melodramatic that there’s humor about them, It’s finding the humor in your own heartbreak.
 There’s obviously not a big black hole where my heart used to be.”